Skip to main content

 5) Sign as the initiator

-Sign the initiator payload to register your approval.
+Sign the initiator payload to authorize the transaction.

 const initiatorSig = await signer.signMessage({